maticnetwork/zkevm-docs/docs/protocol/sequencer-resistance.md

 sidebar_label: Trusted Sequencer
 description: A guide to help developers understand the unique censorship and malfunction resistance methods of Polygon zkEVM.
 keywords:
-  - docs
-  - zk rollups
   - polygon
-  - zkevm protocol
+  - protocol
-  - Polygon zkEVM
+  - zkEVM
-  - censorship
+  - censorship resistance
-  - sequencer
+  - trusted sequencer
-  - malfunction
+  - forced batch
 ---

 Users must rely on a Trusted Sequencer for their transactions to be executed in the L2.
 However, users can include their transactions in a **forced batch** if they are unable to execute them through the Trusted Sequencer.